-- Tackling the Climate Crisis transition to a Clean Energy, Resilient Future: Support the reduction of greenhouse gases and increase resiliency to extreme weather events and climate change driven disasters.
-Encourage transition to electric and alternative fueled vehicles, sustainable infrastructure for all users, prepare and adapt to climate change. - 2.
-Equity and Justice 40 in Transportation Planning: Advance racial equity and support for underserved and advantaged communities.
-Improve non-motorized travel, public transportation access, increased public transportation services in underserved communities; plan for safety for all road users; reducing air pollution; targeted solutions for older adults and those with poor access to essential services; equitable and sustainable practices. - 3.
-Complete Streets: Provisions for safety for all road users including consideration of pedestrian facilities, transit stops, safe crossing opportunities.
-Equitable and safe
+- 1. Tackling the Climate Crisis transition to a Clean Energy, Resilient Future: Support the reduction of greenhouse gases and increase resiliency to extreme weather events and climate change-driven disasters.
+Encourage transition to electric and alternative fueled vehicles, sustainable infrastructure for all users, and prepare and adapt to climate change. - 2.
+Equity and Justice40 in Transportation Planning: Advance racial equity and support for underserved and disadvantaged communities.
+Improve non-motorized travel, public transportation access, increase public transportation services in underserved communities; plan for safety for all road users; reduce air pollution; target solutions for older adults and those with poor access to essential services; equitable and sustainable practices.

-- transportation network with consideration for those marginalized communities that face historic disinvestment. - 4.
-Public Involvement: Emphasizing the need for early, effective and continuous public involvement encouraging diverse viewpoints, integration of virtual platforms while ensuring access to involvement for those without virtual devices. - 5.
-Strategic Highway Network/US Dept. of Defense Coordination: Encouraging coordination directly with Dept. of Defense for maintaining the essential transportation networks that are essential to national security, linking military installations and ports to the national highway system. - 6.
+- 3. Complete Streets: Provisions for safety for all road users including consideration of pedestrian facilities, transit stops, and safe crossing opportunities.
+Equitable and safe transportation network with consideration for those marginalized communities that face historic disinvestment. - 4.
+Public Involvement: Emphasizing the need for early, effective, and continuous public involvement encouraging diverse viewpoints and integration of virtual platforms while ensuring access to involvement for those without virtual devices. - 5.
+Strategic Highway Network/US Dept. of Defense Coordination: Encouraging coordination directly with the Dept. of Defense for maintaining the essential transportation networks that are essential to national security, linking military installations and ports to the national highway system. - 6.
 Federal Lands Management Agency Coordination: Encouraging coordination with federal land agencies (including tribal lands) both to leverage federal transportation funding and to integrate planning activities and project programming. - 7.
-Planning and Environmental Linkages: Consider environmental, community and economic goals in a collaborate and integrated approach for transportation programs and projects to help meet transportation needs while minimizing impacts on human and natural resources. - 8.
-8. Data in Transportation Planning: Incorporate data sharing and the collection, analysis and sharing data across all levels of government to support improved policy and decision-making.
+Planning and Environmental Linkages: Consider environmental, community, and economic goals in a collaborative and integrated approach for transportation programs and projects to help meet transportation needs while minimizing impacts on human and natural resources. - 8.
+8. Data in Transportation Planning: Incorporate data sharing and the collection, analysis, and sharing of data across all levels of government to support improved policy and decision-making.